top of page

 The Freedom Center: South Florida’s Hemispheric Connectivity Nexus

 In Sunrise, Florida, a broadcast legend is being reborn.
 What once served as the HBO Latin America Broadcast Headquarters is now undergoing a new evolution — emerging as The Freedom Center, a Hemispheric Connectivity Nexus for AI, media, and enterprise infrastructure.
-Under the direction of Data Power Supply, the Freedom Center is being modernized, re-energized, and repositioned to meet the demands of the AI era — transforming a world-class broadcast facility into a strategic
+The Freedom Center is being modernized, re-energized, and repositioned to meet the demands of the AI era — transforming a world-class broadcast facility into a strategic media and data hub that connects North Am

 Rich Washburn